What To Do In The Morning In Taipei

 You might picture wet markets as dirty, messy, and chaotic, but let me introduce you to a couple of markets that have undergone significant renovations and now offer a completely different experience.

-With its recent updates, Nanmen Market has a much more inviting atmosphere, making it a great spot for both locals and visitors looking to experience Taiwanese market culture in a fresh and comfortable setting.
+With its recent updates, Nanmen Market (see it on Google Maps) has a much more inviting atmosphere, making it a great spot for both locals and visitors looking to experience Taiwanese market culture in a fresh and comfortable setting.

 MRT: Exit 2 of Chiang Kai-Shek Memorial Hall Station (R08 or G10).